B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Audience data from Rephonic for the CRE Exchange Podcast by Altus Group

 By using this type of data, you can back up claims like “our audience is 65% male, mostly in the U.S. and Canada, with household incomes between $75,000 and $150,000.”
-That level of precision makes it easier to create pipeline opportunities, attract sponsors, align content to listener interests, and prove ROI.
+This level of precision makes it easier to create pipeline opportunities, attract sponsors, align content to listener interests, and prove ROI.

 Engage Professionals and Influencers with Targeted Campaigns